chandradeoarya/TweeStat/README.md

 [Alchemy API]:http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/alchemy-language.html

 #Why is it unique and who would use it when solved?
-From a big gov.agency and corporate to a general user or social researcher anyone can use Tweestat for their work.
-This is the first such kind of attempt in this area which not only focuses on providing cognitive sentiment analysis to corporate but to general public and gov.agencies.
+From big companies to a general user anyone can use Tweestat for their work.
+This is the first such kind of attempt in this area which not only focuses on providing cognitive sentiment analysis to corporate but to general public as well.

 #Privacy:
 In the whole course of developing Tweestat we have not used profile based research.
 All the works have been done anonymously.
 We even don't store profile details with tweets for further development.